Farampasha

 Farampasha (Farômpasha), also spelt Farampassa, is a village and gram panchayat located in Nilambazar block, Karimganj district in the Indian state of Assam.
 It is 18 kilometres south of the district headquarters Karimganj.
 Farampasha is composed of three parts, collectively with a population of 4412, 1617 households and total area of 5.013 square kilometres.

+Bengali and Syelltyi] language|Manipuri) are the official languages of this place.